md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Decision accountability.
 * Override mechanisms.

-#### Safety and Reliability
+### Safety and Reliability

-AI systems should be reliable, secure, and appropriate for their intended purposes.
+AI systems should be reliable, secure, and appropriate for their intended purposes [2,6,7,14].

 Key objectives include: